- Theory and policy for a next system

 Theory and policy for a next system

-Working on both sides of the Atlantic, we are advancing bold interventions in transformative policy that move the window of possibility decisively towards systemic change.
+Working around the globe, we are boldly advancing transformative policy interventions that move the window of possibility decisively towards systemic change.

-Our analysis is grounded in the political economy of our co-founder Gar Alperovitz and his half century of work elaborating the need for a systemic alternative.
+Our analysis is grounded in the half-century of work of our co-founder Gar Alperovitz elaborating the need for a systemic alternative to our current political economy.
 What Gar grasped as early as the late 1960s was that the exceptional period of capitalist prosperity following World War II was just that: an exception.
-The internal contradictions generated by an economy built spatially around racial exclusion could not be addressed without fundamentally reorienting the economy towards community.
-At the same time, the external imperative to oppose US imperial expansion—which he contested both in his groundbreaking historical explorations of the decision to drop the atomic bomb and in his bold activism against the war in Vietnam—could not be met without reorienting the economy away from market-driven growth.
+The internal contradictions of an economy built upon racial exclusion and designed to concentrate wealth in the hands of a privileged few could not be addressed without fundamentally reorienting the economy towards community.
+At the same time, the imperative to oppose US imperial expansion—which he contested in his groundbreaking explorations of the decision to drop the atomic bomb and his bold activism against the war in Vietnam—could not be met without reorienting the economy away from market-driven growth.

 If corporate capitalism is not designed to sustain values of equality, genuine democracy, liberty, and ecological sustainability, what systemic design might ultimately achieve and sustain these values?
 And how do we lay the foundations in difficult political times for a transformation to serious new systemic answers?
 As Gar has said, “We need to go beyond rhetoric about a broken system to a critical and informed understanding of how a real systemic alternative might actually work.”